ipfs-inactive/js-libp2p-ipfs-nodejs/README.md

 This libp2p build has support for:

-- TCP and WebSockets
+- TCP, WebRTC and WebSockets
-- SPDY stream multiplexing
+- SPDY and mplex stream multiplexing
 - secio encrypted channels
 - Identify STUN protocol